What is autism?

 - intellectual impairment or learning difficulties

-An estimated one in 100 people has autism; that’s almost 230,000 Australians.
+An estimated 1 in 70 people has autism; that’s almost 230,000 Australians.
 Autism affects almost four times as many boys than girls.

 Looking for more information?
 Download our quick guide to autism.